aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/listlevelcollection/_index.md

 ---
 title: ListLevelCollection
+linktitle: ListLevelCollection
 second_title: Aspose.Words for Java API Reference
-description: A collection of list formatting for each level in a list.
+description: A collection of list formatting for each level in a list in Java.
 type: docs
-weight: 376
+weight: 377
 url: /java/com.aspose.words/listlevelcollection/
 ---